coggro/resume/README.md

 - Document and demonstrate new and changed functionality for the benefit of authors and other developers.
 - Work towards and complete annual goals for certification and continuing education on topics like advanced AEM techniques, Angular, OWASP threats, AWS/Azure, etc.
 - Work in Agile, team-oriented environment.
 To that end, I developed a utility to interpolate Jira ticket links in daily scrum messages using raw HTML/CSS/JS, currently hosted at [https://www.coreyhgross.com/scrumlinkutility](https://www.coreyhgross.com/scrumlinkutility).
+- To aid in our a11y (accessibility) efforts, I duplicated an existing color contrast tool so I could add query string parameter functionality.
+This allowed us to programmatically create links to comparisons of specific color combinations in our a11y Excel sheets.
+This is currently hosted at [https://www.coreyhgross.com/a11ycolortool](https://www.coreyhgross.com/a11ycolortool)
+- Created a tool that took in selectors from Lighthouse audits and spat out regexes to search through our entire codebase in VSCode for occurrences to help find problem components.
+This is currently hosted at [https://www.coreyhgross.com/selectorsearchstringstarter](https://www.coreyhgross.com/selectorsearchstringstarter)

 Key Technologies: Git, Adobe Experience Manager, Web Fundamentals (HTML, CSS, JS), Angular, Node, TypeScript